Email alias services compared

 Emcognito vs SimpleLogin, addy.io, Firefox Relay, DuckDuckGo & Apple Hide My Email

-Emcognito, SimpleLogin, addy.io, Firefox Relay, DuckDuckGo Email, and Apple Hide My Email all forward mail to your real inbox while hiding your address.
-They differ on what the free tier caps: SimpleLogin allows 10 aliases and Firefox Relay 5, while DuckDuckGo and Emcognito allow unlimited aliases.
-Emcognito meters forwarded emails instead of aliases and adds per-alias suspend on its free plan, with reply-from-alias on the Plus and Pro plans.
+Emcognito, SimpleLogin, addy.io, Firefox Relay, DuckDuckGo Email, Apple Hide My Email, and Proton Pass all hide your real address in different ways.
+They differ on what the free tier caps: SimpleLogin allows 10 aliases and Firefox Relay 50, while DuckDuckGo, addy.io, and Emcognito allow unlimited free aliases — though addy.io's free aliases live on a shared subdomain with a monthly bandwidth limit and no replies.
+Emcognito meters forwarded emails (100/month free) instead of aliases, needs no domain setup, and adds per-alias suspend plus reply support.

 Verified— prices and limits drift; we re-check quarterly.